nickdrozd/nickdrozd.github.io/_posts/2020-04-09-chinese-answers.md

     >
     > Another example is 相, commonly read <span class="underline">xiāng</span> "mutually, one to another" and also read <span class="underline">xiàng</span> "to examine, to observe", etc. etc. Both components, 木 and 目, are common radicals.
 Which is the one I should use to look up 相?
 Both are pronounced <span class="underline">mù</span> in Mandarin and something like <span class="underline">muk</span> in the earlier language; neither of those sounds much like xiang.
 So it's hard to tell which element in 相 is phonetic and which, by elimination, is semantic.
     >
     > But here the key is semantics. 木 means tree or wood and 目 means eye.
 The meaning "eye" is closer to "examine", I think you'd agree, so as a likely semantophore it's a better candidate to be the classifer.
 And that leaves 木 as phonetic, then?
 Probably 木 is an orthographic variant of <span class="underline">qiáng</span> 爿, which would be a plausible phonetic.
-There's some discusson of this case at  <https://www.researchgate.net/publication/323317663_Phonology_in_the_Chinese_Script_and_its_Relationship_to_Early_Chinese_Literacy>.
+[Here's some discusson of this case.](https://www.researchgate.net/publication/323317663_Phonology_in_the_Chinese_Script_and_its_Relationship_to_Early_Chinese_Literacy)
     >
     > An example of a radical that is a load of BS is 土 as radical under which 垂 is placed.
 There's no real relationship between the two, but 垂 has to go somewhere, and 土 sort of works.
 There are other cases like this shown toward the end of my radical guide.